abbycin/mace/README.md

-# zion
+# mace
-zion is a key-value database, which was inspired by `BwTree` and `LeanStore` with full ACID support, currently only `Snapshot Isolation` is supported.
+mace is a key-value storage engine, which was inspired by `BwTree` and `LeanStore` with full ACID support.